ThomasMiconi/BOHP_RNN/README.md

 The program trains a network to become an auto-associative memory.
-During each "episode" (or "lifetime"), the network is exposed to three randomly chosen *patterns* (vectors of plus and minus ones of the same size as the network).
+During each "episode" (or "lifetime"), the network is exposed to three randomly chosen *patterns* (vectors of *N* values, each of which is either +1 ot  -1, where *N* is the number of neurons in the network).
 Pattern presentation occurs by feeding each value in the pattern as an input to the corresponding neuron in the network.
 Each presentation lasts 6 time steps, and there are 4 time steps with zero input after each presentation.
-Then, one of the three patterns is "degraded" (half of its bits are zero'ed out) and presented to the network.
+Finally, we randomly choose one of the three patterns "degrade" it (half of its bits are zero'ed out), and present it to the network.
 The network must reproduce the full pattern in its output, completing the zero'ed out bits with the appropriate value.

 Errors are computed only on the last time step of the episode.
 For each neuron the error is the square of the difference between the neuron's output and the